SalvisATT/Mobile-application-E-store-/README.md

   Used the MERN technology stack.

 Ideas for future implamentation.
-  Adding favorite section for user.
+  Adding favorite section for user
-  Improve usability for admin.
+  Improve usability for admin
-  Adding more error message if havent added all.
+  Adding more error message if havent added all Improve design
-  Improve design.
-  Added more filter and better categorize them.
+  Added more filter and better categorize them
   Improve security for app